senthilkumarm1901/myResume/resume_documents/resume_simple.md

 <hr>
 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
-- A ML Engineer specialized in building production-grade NLP and LLM-powered Gen AI applications
+- An ML Engineer capable of building NLP applications leveraging deep learning models
-- An AWS Cloud Engineer with an expertise in Serverless application development and deployment
+- An AWS Cloud Engineer specialized in developing & deploying event-driven Serverless architectures
+- (Since mid'23) A GenAI Engineer immersed in the development of LLM api-powered and agentic apps
 - Total Exp: 14 years; Data Science & NLP Exp: 10/14 years; Cloud Engineering: 4/14 years

 ## Work Experience